 Please note: Richard is not a medical doctor.

 Shauna graduated with distinction from Concordia University's department of Exercise Science with a specialization in Athletic Therapy.
-She is a Certified Athletic Therapist with the Canadian Athletic Therapists Association (CATA) and First Responder with the Canadian Red Cross.
-She is a Running Specialist (The Running Clinic) and is also Functional Movement Screen (FMS) certified.
+She is a First Responder with the Canadian Red Cross, a Running Specialist (The Running Clinic) and is also Functional Movement Screen (FMS) certified.

 Shauna completed her studies at the Canadian College of Osteopathy and is a member in good standing with the Ontario Association of Osteopathic Manual Practitioners.
 She completed a clinical study investigating functional lung capacity in addition to her training in osteopathy which includes manual therapy for the spine, pelvis, extremities and TMJ.

 Shauna combines both athletic therapy (manual therapy, joint mobilization, exercise prescription) and osteopathic manual therapy into all of her rehabilitation plans.
 She also believes that patient education and exercise prescription are of utmost importance for fast recovery and preventing the recurrence of injury.
 Shauna prides herself on a global approach to treating the body for effective return to sport, work and for the maintenance of optimal health.